aci-ref/facilitation_leading_practices/activities/05-assistance.md

 For the Facilitator,
 this often means pursuing assistance that teaches a research to “fish for her/himself”.
-Rather than directly solving issues for the researcher or only suggesting easy to implement, short term solutions, Facilitators should strive to identify and recommend solutions that enable researchers to accomplish more and to imagine greater research possibilities, in the long term.
+Rather than directly solving issues for the researcher or only suggesting easy to implement, short-term solutions, Facilitators should strive to identify and recommend solutions that enable researchers to accomplish more and to imagine greater research possibilities, in the long-term.
 The communication of solutions should be presented, as much as possible, as a form of guided instruction.[^9]